Childhood Syndromes and Disorders

 Myhre syndrome (MYHRS)

-This rare disease is incredibly rare, with less than 100 recorded cases worldwide to dare.
-Although it is believed many cases go undiagnosed and that the number of recognised cases continues to increase due to improved awareness and testing.
-The main features of the syndrome include unique facial features, and intellectual disability.
-Syndrome Synonyms: Growth-mental Deficiency Syndrome Of Myhre Laryngotracheal Stenosis, Arthropathy, Prognathism, And Short Stature; Laps Syndrome Myhre syndrome
+Myhre syndrome is a rare disease and is incredibly rare, with fewer than 100 recorded cases worldwide to date.
+Although it is believed many cases go undiagnosed and that the number of recognized cases continues to increase due to improved awareness and testing.
+The main features of the syndrome include unique facial features and intellectual […]

 Read more